hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/WEEK 1/Phase 4/README.md

 The measured skew confirms that the timing engine is now using actual propagated clocks rather than ideal clock assumptions.

-This is one of the strongest indicators that post-CTS timing analysis is accurately modeling the physical implementation.

 ---

 # Fanout Observation